USS Bailey (DD-269)

 The second USS Bailey (DD-269) was a Clemson-class destroyer in the United States Navy and transferred to the Royal Navy where she served as HMS Reading (G71) during World War II.

 Service history

 As USS Bailey

-Named for Theodorus Bailey, she was launched in February 1919 by Bethlehem Shipbuilding Corporation, Squantum, Massachusetts; sponsored by Miss Rosalie Fellows Bailey, great-granddaughter of Admiral Bailey, commissioned 27 June 1919, Commander A. Sharp in command; and reported to the Pacific Fleet.
+Named for Theodorus Bailey, she was launched in February 1919 by Bethlehem Shipbuilding Corporation, Squantum, Massachusetts; sponsored by Miss Rosalie Fellows Bailey, great-granddaughter of Admiral Bailey, commissioned 27 June 1919 and reported to the Pacific Fleet.

 Bailey carried out routine operations along the west coast between October 1919 and June 1922.
 Because of the disturbed conditions on the west coast of Mexico she was assigned to patrol duty there for short periods in 1920.
 On 16 June 1922 Bailey went out of commission at San Diego, California.

 On 30 September 1939 she was recommissioned at San Diego and reported to Destroyer Division 72, Atlantic Squadron.
 Bailey served with the Squadron in operations off the eastern seaboard until November 1940.
 On 26 November 1940 she was decommissioned at Halifax, Nova Scotia, and transferred in the destroyer-land bases exchange to Great Britain.